Tour company Thomas Cook collapses, global bookings canceled

 A website set up by the aviation authority to aid the firm’s customers crashed shortly after the company collapse was announced.

-Unions representing the Thomas Cook staff had urged the British government to intervene to prop up Thomas Cook.
+Unions representing the Thomas Cook staff had urged the British government to intervene to prop up Thomas Cook to protect jobs and the traveling public.

 Most of Thomas Cook’s British customers are protected by the government-run travel insurance program, which makes sure vacationers can get home if a British-based tour operator fails while they are abroad.